NWilson/keyboards/01-guide/content/posts/kbd-guide.md

 Or,

 _One beginner speaks to another about keyboards_

 </center>

 ## Overview & goals

 Hello!
 I'm Nick, and this is my post recording what I learned when I bought myself a new keyboard in 2023.

-I am _not_ an "expert" or "enthusiast" — but you see this as an advantage.
+I am _not_ an "expert" or "enthusiast" — but you may see this as an advantage, since my choices potentially better-reflect what another beginner may prefer.

 There is so, so much information online about keyboards, with advice of all sorts.
-What confused me most when I looked for keyboard information, was knowing how to answer these questions:
+What confused me most when I looked for keyboard information, was knowing how to answer these sort of questions:

-* Just how much do I care about keyboards?
+- Just how much do I care about keyboards?
 Does "keyswitch smoothness" matter?
 How I do even know where to start?
 Of course the enthusiasts claim it all matters — but what things _really_ make a difference?
-* How can I make an informed decision?
+- How can I make an informed decision?
 I don't want a resource that says "buy this", but nor did I know how to interpret advice and reviews without any baseline to judge against.

 **This guide:**

-* Says **what** I did, and **why**, and **how it worked out**;
+- Says **what** I did, and **why**, and **how it worked out**;
-* Does not necessarily tell you to do the same;
+- Does not necessarily tell you to do the same;
-* But, hopefully saves you time, if you find your thinking matches mine.
+- But, hopefully saves you time, if you find your thinking matches mine.

 **My experience level:**